MilanDemarcq/movie-data/readme.md

 # Movie Data Project

-Gets information about movies seen by used then crunchs it to extract interesting things.
+Gets information about seen movies then crunchs it to extract interesting things.

 ## Language and libraries